angular/angular-cli/docs/design/analytics.md

 `x-user-analytics` field in the `schema.json` files.

 ### Adding dimension or metic.
-1. Create the dimension or metric in (https://analytics.google.com/)[Google Analytics] first.
+1. Create the dimension or metric in [Google Analytics](https://analytics.google.com/) first.
 These are not tracked if they aren't defined in Google Analytics.
 1. Use the ID of the dimension as the `x-user-analytics` value in the `schema.json` file.
-1. New dimension and metrics PRs need to be approved by the tooling lead and require a new (http://go/launch)[Launch].
+1. New dimension and metrics PRs need to be approved by the tooling lead and require a new [Launch](http://go/launch).

 ### Deleting a dimension or metic.
-1. Archive the dimension and metric in (https://analytics.google.com/)[Google Analytics].
+1. Archive the dimension and metric in [Google Analytics](https://analytics.google.com/).

 **DO NOT ADD `x-user-analytics` FOR VALUES THAT ARE USER IDENTIFIABLE (PII), FOR EXAMPLE A